Saint Michael the Archangel

 Sadly our time here is limited and the road calls.
 This is the part we hate…leaving…so we’ll see you St Michael and perhaps will cross paths again.
 We have only scratched the surface when it comes to this area and always long to return.

-Know more (new windows): Saint Michael the Archangel and Onion Dome Churches of Northern Alberta.
+Know more (new tabs): Saint Michael the Archangel and Onion Dome Churches of Northern Alberta.

 They’re saying…